wmmihaa/Introduction-to-Node.js/documentation/GetStarted.md

 ###Visual Studio Code
 Proceed by installing Visual Studio Code, which you can download from https://code.visualstudio.com/download.
-After completed, familiarize yourself with some of the [basics](. )https://code.visualstudio.com/docs/editor/codebasics).
+After completed, familiarize yourself with some of the [basics](https://code.visualstudio.com/docs/editor/codebasics).